drewyoungren/drewyoungren.github.io/_posts/2018-01-05-how-to-do-homework.md

 > 5. Evaluate the following indefinite integral as a power series.
 > \\[\int \frac{e^x - 1}{x}\,dx \\]

-Start by transcribing the pronlem to your scrap paper in your own, informal way.
+Start by transcribing the problem to your scrap paper in your own, informal way.
 Next, write down the form them answer will take.
 This gives you a goal to aim for.
 In more complex problems, it is easy to lose sight of this goal.
 Keep it boxed on your paper as an easy reference.

 ![Scrap Screenshot]({{ "/assets/images/2018-01-05/scr1.png" | absolute_url }})

-This is **way** neater than most of my scratchwork looks.
+This is **way** neater than most of my scratch-work looks.
 It almost could be submitted, but note that in working out the power series for $$\frac{e^x-1}{x}$$, I did calculations on top of old work.
 Do not turn the grader into an archaeologist.
 They need not scrape back layers to see how you arrived at your conclusion.

 <h2 id="check"> Check it </h2>